matfournier/aco2020_scala3/README.md

 ## sbt project compiled with Dotty

+AOC 2020 using Scala3 + Cats + Cats-Effect 3

 ### Usage

 This is a normal sbt project, you can compile code with `sbt compile` and run it